 Then one day April spotted an article in the Langalist newsletter about a guy named Jason that started a website called Textbook Revolution, to list freely available educational resources.
 He was asking for help locating books, and computer technology related ones, in particular.

 April emailed Jason and sent him a copy of the list she had compiled.
-He responded by asking her to please post the list on a webpage and he would link to the page, instead of adding all the books to his site, because it would be too much work to add them all.
+He responded by asking her to post the list on a webpage and he would link to the page, instead, because it would be too much work to add all the books to his site.

 That is when this site began.